 This is appropriate for one-off pieces of work of a limited duration and can be offered for:-

-The fee for this work is agreed and is usually paid at the commencement of the matter.
+The fee for this work is agreed and paid at the commencement of the matter.

 We require money on account before we can commence work on your behalf